 Ensure your policy provides the best coverage to protect your home and property if water damage should occur.
 Water damage can catch you off guard.
 With the proper policy, you'll be able to quickly recover from a disaster and get back to being the queen or king of your castle!

-Sometimes the worst happens: We lose our home due to water, fire or extreme weather events.
+Sometimes bad things happens: We lose our home due to water, fire or extreme weather events.
 If ever you find yourself in a situation where your entire home needs to be rebuilt, you will be extremely grateful to have guaranteed replacement coverage.

 What does this type of coverage do?
 It replaces the total value of your home if you ever lose it.
 With the constantly changing (and increasing) home market, what you paid for your home 10 years ago won't get you the same type of home today.
 Guaranteed replacement coverage ensures that you will receive the appropriate funds to replace your home's physical structure—even if the damage exceeds your policy's limits.
 With it, you can have peace of mind knowing you'll always be able to rebuild your home to its pre-claim condition.